RomanKue/docs-example/docs/dev-ops-handbook/kubernetes.md

 ## Architecture

-The following diagram gives an overview on the entire architecture.
+The following diagram gives an overview on the integration of GitHub Enterprise and Kubernetes architecture.

 ```mermaid
 graph LR